marknotton/doggistyle/docs/collections/grid.md

 # Grid

-Grid layout types are an extendable column template ruleset; each type defines a fundamental pattern to be extended on a component level.
+Grid layout types are an extendable column template ruleset; each type defines a fundamental pattern that can be extended on a component level.

 ## Base

 The base rule is intended for use on a global container (normally the `<body>` element).
-The columns will break down responsively like the '[Wrap](#wrap)' grid layout type; the only difference is a column will be assigned to the start and end of the column template.
+The columns will break down responsively like the '[Wrap](#wrap)' grid layout type; the only difference is an extra column will be assigned to both the start and end of the column template.
 These additional columns behave like gutters and will push the content to the center.

 This means the grid will extend to the parent containers full width, so if you're